Archdiocese of Fermo

-The Archdiocese of Fermo (Archidioecesis Firmana) is a Roman Catholic ecclesiastical jurisdiction in northern Italy, with its seat in the city of Fermo, Marche.
+The Archdiocese of Fermo (Archidioecesis Firmana) is a Latin archdiocese of the Catholic Church in northern Italy, with its seat in the city of Fermo, Marche.
 It was established as the Diocese of Fermo in the 3rd century, and elevated to an archdiocese by Pope Sixtus V on 24 May 1589.
 The archiepiscopal seat is Fermo Cathedral.
 The current archbishop is Rocco Pennacchio.